r-pufky/docs/troubleshooting-pc.md

   * Bluetooth
 * If power supplied to the motherboard (and other components) is consistently low, or jumps around a lot, replace your power supply.
+* Verify your RAM and SSD's (*especially NVME*) are listed as compatible with your specific motherboard.
+These are listed usually as *hardware qualification lists*.
+In recent years, I've noticed that motherboards are *much more sensitive* to RAM and SSD's used, even though they are based on a standard.

 Utilities
 ---------